nngogol/PySimpleGUIDocGen/db/2_readme.md

 window = sg.Window('Window that stays open', layout)

 while True:
-    event, values = window.Read()
+    event, values = window.read()
-    if event is None or event == 'Exit': break
     print(event, values)

-window.Close()
+    if event in (sg.WIN_CLOSED, 'Exit'):
+        break

+window.close()
 ```

-## Read(timeout = t, timeout_key=TIMEOUT_KEY)
+## Read(timeout = t, timeout_key=TIMEOUT_KEY, close=False)

-Read with a timeout is a very good thing for your GUIs to use in a read non-blocking situation, you can use them.
+Read with a timeout is a very good thing for your GUIs to use in a non-blocking read situation.
 If your device can wait for a little while, then use this kind of read.
 The longer you're able to add to the timeout value, the less CPU time you'll be taking.

+The idea to wait for some number of milliseconds before returning.
+It's a trivial way to make a window that runs on a periodic basis.

 One way of thinking of reads with timeouts:
 > During the timeout time, you are "yielding" the processor to do other tasks.